-Continuous and monthly water-level monitoring of the six GS wells and four BMF05 wells continued throughout 2010.
-The locations of these wells are shown on figure 2-17; table 2.1.4.1 contains annual water-level changes for these wells.
+Continuous and monthly water-level monitoring of the six GS wells and four BMF05 wells continued throughout 2012.
+The locations of these wells are shown on figure 2-19; table 2.1.4.1 contains annual water-level changes for these wells.
 Wells GS-41, GS-44, and GS-46 are nested pairs.
-That is, the wells are drilled adjacent to each other, but were drilled and completed at different depths.
+That is, the wells were drilled adjacent to each other, but were drilled and completed at different depths.

 The S and D identify the shallow and deep well in each nested pair.
-Water levels had a net decline in three of the six wells in 2008, which is in contrast to the increases seen in all six wells during 2006 and 2007; however, water levels rose in all six wells for 2009.
-Water levels rose in two wells in 2010 while declining in the other four.
-During most years water-level changes are similar in these six wells; therefore the variations during 2008 and 2010 are not characteristic of the long-term trends.
-Water levels have a net increase over the period of monitoring in all six GS-series wells, with the net increase being 2 ft or less.
+During most years water-level changes are similar in these six wells.
+Water levels have a net increase over the period of monitoring in all six GS-series wells, with net increases ranging from 0.2 ft to 2.3 ft.

-Figures 2-18 through 2-20 are water-level hydrographs with monthly precipitation totals shown for the three well pairs (GS-41, GS-44, and GS-46).
+Figures 2-20 through 2-22 are water-level hydrographs with monthly precipitation totals shown for the three well pairs (GS-41, GS-44, and GS-46).
 The seasonal variations in water levels closely follow monthly precipitation trends.
 Water levels begin a gradual increase in the spring as precipitation increases and then decline throughout the fall.

-Water-level changes in wells GS-41S and GS-41D were similar once again during 2010 (fig. 2-18) and the influence of precipitation was very noticeable.
-Water levels increased about 0.10 ft in these two wells during 2010.
+Water-level changes in wells GS-41S and GS-41D were similar once again during 2012 (fig. 2-20) and the influence of precipitation was very noticeable.
+Water levels decreased about 1 ft in these two wells during 2012.

-Net water-level changes in the GS-44 series wells during 2010 were similar to those seen in the past and in those seen in 2010 in the GS-41 wells.
-Seasonal trends of water levels rising in the summer and early fall then declining were similar to those seen in the past and in wells GS-41S and GS-41D throughout 2010 (fig. 2-19); however, there was a slight overall decline in water levels in contrast to the minor increase seen in the GS41 series wells.
-The water levels in wells GS-44S and GS-44D declined 0.02 and 0.04 ft, respectively, during 2010.
+Net water-level changes in the GS-44 series wells during 2012 were similar to those seen in the past and in those seen in 2012 in the GS-41 wells.
+Seasonal trends of water levels rising in the summer and early fall then declining were similar to those seen in the past and in wells GS-41S and GS-41D throughout 2012 (fig. 2-21.
+The water levels in wells GS-44S and GS-44D decreased 0.56 ft and 0.60 ft, respectively, during 2012.

-Overall, water-level trends were similar during 2010 in wells GS-46S and GS-46D (fig. 2-20), and followed similar seasonal trends discussed previously for wells GS-41 and GS-44.
-Water levels decreased 0.20 ft well GS-46S and 0.10 ft in well GS-46D during 2010, while having a net water-level rise since monitoring began.
+Overall, water-level trends were similar during 2012 in wells GS-46S and GS-46D (fig. 2-22), and followed similar seasonal trends discussed previously for wells GS-41 and GS-44.
+Water levels decreased about 0.75 ft during 2012, while having a net water-level rise since monitoring began.